-The Automotive scope ATS5004D is in this article also referred to as automotive oscilloscope, diagnosis oscilloscope and as lab scope.
+The Automotive Test Scope ATS5004D is in this article also referred to as automotive oscilloscope, diagnosis oscilloscope and as lab scope.

 When troubleshooting intermittent problems, a good automotive oscilloscope is indispensable.
 It needs to have some specific features to help finding the cause of the problems.
 One of the features is the ability to perform a long measurement at a high sampling speed, triggered by a manual trigger button, capturing signals before and after the trigger moment.

 A Ford Fiesta with J6B engine was suffering occasional stuttering.
 The shop it was brought to did not have an oscilloscope, so they could not easily locate the source of the problem.
 They did replace some components, but the problem remained.
 Unable to solve the problem, they contacted GMTO for diagnosis assistance.

 When an engine occasionally holds back, there is usually a problem with injection or ignition.
 The best way to diagnose this, is to place a good automotive oscilloscope like the Automotive Test Scope ATS5004D in the car and connect it to an injection signal and an ignition signal.
 The scope needs to be setup to measure for a long time at a high sampling rate.
 A manual trigger button is used to trigger the oscilloscope to capture the signals and store them.
 It is even possible to view signals that were recorded before pressing the trigger button.
 This makes it possible to see how a problem situation develops.
 Once the lab scope is connected, it is just a matter of driving the car until the engine holds back and then pressing the trigger button.